Metrist-Software/product-docs/vitepress/docs/monitors/metrist_newrelic.md

     "name": "newrelic",
     "run_type": "exe"
   },
-  "steps": [
+  "steps": [{
-    {
     "check_logical_name": "SubmitEvent",
-      "description": "This step attemps to submit an event through the Event API."
+    "description": "This step attempts to submit an event through the Event API."
-    },
-    {
+  }, {
     "check_logical_name": "CheckEvent",
-      "description": "This step, if configured, attemps to use the NerdGraph Graphql API to retrieve the event submitted in the previous step."
+    "description": "This step attempts to use the NerdGraph Graphql API to retrieve the event submitted in the previous step."
-    }
-  ]
+  }]
 }
 ```